Download a full copy of the Platinum Sports SA Tourney Rules

 - Playoffs for Advanced or Modified Advanced pools only and as time allows, optional for other divisions.
 There are usually no playoffs in other pools unless pre-determined in the Captains meeting.
 Players must have played in at least two sets of round robin play before participating in playoffs.

 - Prizes for 1st and 2nd place in 5 teams or more divisions.
 Prizes for 1st only in 3 & 4 team pools.
 NO prizes for divisions with less than 3 teams.
+NO prizes for teams with less than 5 paying players on the team’s roster.

 - POST TOURNEY: Teams winning their overall division should register UP a division level for the following tourney they play AND if the team is bringing back the majority of the same players.
 This enforcement will be up to the discretion of the Directors and Referees.